-South Chilcotin Mountains Provincial Park
+South Chilcotin Mountains Provincial Park: Nature and Culture

 The area was first proposed for protection in 1937 and was designated a protected area in April 2001.
 The present boundaries were revised and designated a class A provincial park in late June of 2010.
 This area has long been recognized as having provincially outstanding conservation and recreation resources and has been the focus on intense public interest for wilderness preservation since the 1970’s.
 Through various wilderness studies and special management processes, the wilderness of the area has been largely maintained.
 First Nations have use the area for generations.
 This area has been used for over 100 years for hunting and recreating.
 For several decades the Gang Ranch used the area as part of their summer range.

 Livestock grazing has occurred in areas now included in the park for over 70 years.
 From 1939 to 1964, 4300 domestic sheep were herded every May from the grasslands of Lac du Bois Park northwest of Kamloops to the Little Paradise, upper Relay, upper Graveyard, Two Lakes basin and Dash Hill area.
 On the return to Lac du Bois in the fall, lambs were culled from the herd at Clinton and shipped down to Ashcroft to be sent to markets in the Lower Mainland.
 Since 1967 the Relay-Paradise-Graveyard area has been used by cattle from Gang Ranch for summer grazing, with very large numbers in early years and considerably decreased use in recent years.
 Graveyard Creek is known to have had cattle grazing since 1945.